 If you have dry or dry/sensitive skin you would either want to use the Cetaphil Gentle Cleanser or the CeraVe Hydrating cleanser.
 Both of these cleansers are very mild and won’t strip your skin of its natural oils.

-They both remove dirt, grime and makeup whilst at the same to moisturising the skin and protecting the skin’s natural barrier.
+They both remove dirt, grime and makeup whilst at the same time moisturising the skin and protecting the skin’s natural barrier.

 Best Option for Very Dry or Dehydrated Skin